-Responsibilities
+Rights Responsibilities

-- To respect yourself.
+To feel safe To respect yourself.

-- To respect others.
+To learn.
+To respect others.

-- To use common sense.
+To be respected.
+To use common sense.

-- To support others.
+To be valued.
+To support others.

 Policy is subject to review annually by staff and the School Council.

 Bullying is: